Verifiable Unified Binary Trie

 • PIR servers can serve provable state, letting clients verify that the data returned by a PIR query is authentic without trusting the server.

-• Future-proofing — when Ethereum eventually adopts a binary trie (per EIP-7864), the UBT sidecar becomes a direct migration path.
+• Future-proofing — when Ethereum eventually adopts a binary trie (per EIP-7864), this work provides a tested implementation and a direct migration path.

 Resources